-18. Alcohol Restricted Areas (Designated Public Place Orders (DPPO))
+Alcohol Restricted Areas (Designated Public Place Orders (DPPO))

-- 18.1 The legislation which effected Alcohol Restricted Areas was the Criminal Justice and Police Act 2001 (as amended).
-This included a number of powers to combat crime and disorder, including measures to deal with alcohol related problems.
-The Act gives local authorities the power to designate areas 'Alcohol Restricted Areas' where it will become an offence for any person to drink alcohol after being requested not to do so by a Police Officer. - 18.2 In October 2014 this legislation was revoked, meaning extant DPPOs would remain in effect for three years from that date, but no further DPPOs can be granted.
+The Criminal Justice and Police Act 2001 (as amended).

+This legislation included a number of powers to combat crime and disorder, including measures to deal with alcohol related problems.
+The Act gives local authorities the power to designate areas 'Alcohol Restricted Areas' where it will become an offence for any person to drink alcohol after being requested not to do so by a Police Officer.

+In October 2014 this legislation was revoked, meaning extant DPPOs would remain in effect for three years from that date, but no further DPPOs can be granted.
+All extant DPPOs will expire October 2017

-18.3 The provisions have been replaced by Public Space Protection Orders which are not within the scope of the Licensing Service.
+The provisions have been replaced by Public Space Protection Orders which are not within the scope of the Licensing Service.

-19 Village Greens
+Village Greens

-- 19.1 The relevant legislation is the Commons Act 2006 and the Local Authority is the 'Registration Authority' for the purposes of the legislation. - 19.2 Applications can seek the inclusion in the register of town and village greens of land which is claimed to have qualified for registration by virtue of continuous usage by inhabitants of the locality for lawful sports and pastimes as of right over a period of 20 years.
-In order for an application to succeed it must satisfy all parts of the statutory test. - 19.3 Applications are reported to the Licensing and Public Protection Committee.
+The Commons Act 2006

+The Local Authority is the 'Registration Authority' for the purposes of the legislation.

+Applications can seek the inclusion in the register of town and village greens of land which is claimed to have qualified for registration by virtue of continuous usage by inhabitants of the locality for lawful sports and pastimes as of right over a period of 20 years.
+In order for an application to succeed it must satisfy all parts of the statutory test.

+Applications are reported to the Licensing and Public Protection Committee.

 In cases where objections give rise to a serious dispute of fact between the applicant and the objectors, a public inquiry may be held before an independent inspector, who will then put forward a recommendation to the Registration Authority.

 The final decision will be taken by the Licensing and Public Protection Committee, or a Licensing Sub-committee if so delegated.